tlh/workgroups.el/README.md

 ### Morph

-After you've switched between workgroups, you'll notice that Workgroups displays an animation when switching between wconfigs, called "morph".
-Morph reuses whatever window-tree structure the two configs have in common, sliding in or wiping subwindows as necessary to complete the transformation.
+After you've switched between workgroups, you'll notice that Workgroups animates the transition between wconfigs.
+"Morph" reuses whatever tree structure the two window trees have in common, sliding in or wiping subtrees as necessary to complete the transformation.
 You can toggle it off and on with `<prefix> w` (`wg-toggle-morph`), or you can set the value of `wg-morph-on` to t or nil to turn it on or off permenently.

-There are a couple variables that determine the morphing speed.
-`wg-morph-hsteps` and `wg-morph-vsteps` control the number of columns and lines respectively that window boundaries move for each step of the morph animation.
-The defaults for these are a little low so you see what the morph is doing, so set them higher if you wish.
-Values less than 1 are invalid.
+There are a couple variables that determine morph speed.  `wg-morph-hsteps` and `wg-morph-vsteps` control the number of columns and lines respectively that window boundaries move for each step of the morph transition.
+The defaults for these are a little low, so that you can see what morph is doing.
+You can set them as high as you like, but values less than 1 are invalid.

-`wg-morph-terminal-hsteps` and `wg-morph-terminal-vsteps` control the horizontal and vertical stepping in terminal frames.
-They are separate from the first two because Emacs' `redisplay` is usually significanly faster on local terminal frames, so the morph can happen too fast to see at values appropriate for GUI frames.
+There are separate horizontal and vertical step values used in terminal frames (`wg-morph-terminal-hsteps` and `wg-morph-terminal-vsteps`).
+This is because Emacs' `redisplay` is usually significanly faster on local terminal frames, so morphing can happen too fast to see at values appropriate for GUI frames.
 If they are set, their values are used in terminal frames.
 If they are nil, the step values default to `wg-morph-hsteps` and `wg-morph-vsteps`.

 *NOTE on morphing in xterm*